Ryan Mackenzie PA-07

 2024

-In July 2023, Mackenzie again announced his candidacy for Pennsylvania’s 7th congressional district, this time for the 2024 election.[12]
-During his campaign, he has called the issue of immigration a “top priority.”
-He has also voiced support for the Israeli military campaign against Hamas.
-Mackenzie opposes further aid to Ukraine amid the continuing Russian invasion.[13]
+In July 2023, Mackenzie again announced his candidacy for Pennsylvania’s 7th congressional district, this time for the 2024 election.[16]
+During his campaign, he called the issue of immigration a “top priority.”
+Mackenzie also voiced support for the Israeli military campaign against Hamas, but opposed further aid to Ukraine amid the continuing Russian invasion.[17]

 Electoral history